cabforum/code-signing/docs/CSBR.md

 **Signature**: An encrypted electronic data file which is attached to or logically associated with other electronic data and which (i) identifies and is uniquely linked to the signatory of the electronic data, (ii) is created using means that the signatory can maintain under its sole control, and (iii) is linked in a way so as to make any subsequent changes that have been made to the electronic data detectable.

-**Signing Service**: An organization that signs Code on behalf of a Subscriber using a Private Key associated with a Code Signing Certificate.
+**Signing Service**: An organization that generates the Key Pair and securely manages the Private Key associated with a Subscriber's Code Signing Certificate.

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.